p41nk1ll3r/CRISP/index.md

 </p>

 - **Dust attenuation slope maps of AMUSING galaxies (PI: A. Razza)**:<br/>
-We will obtaining map of dust attenuation slopes across nearby galaxies observed with Integral Fiel Spectroscopy (IFS) galaxies from the [AMUSING](https://amusing-muse.github.io/) survey.
+We will obtain maps of dust attenuation slopes across nearby galaxies observed with Integral Fiel Spectroscopy (IFS) from the [AMUSING](https://amusing-muse.github.io/) survey.
 Spectra are complemented with optical, UV and NIR broad-band photometry.
 The method uses the SED fitter [prospector](https://prospect.readthedocs.io/en/latest/) and [FSPS](https://dfm.io/python-fsps/current/) population synthesis and is being tested with large simulations.

 - **Galaxy spatial field reconstruction with INLA (PI: S. González-Gaitán)**::<br/>